Philantrop/bazzite-kde-dx-discover/README.md

-# ⚙️ bazzite-kde-dx
+# ⚙️ bazzite-kde-dx-discover

 A Bazzite Image with git master Plasma and Gears plus full KDE development tools.
 Perfect for KDE developers who want to game too.
+This is mostly a starting point for myself.

 ## Features